peisuke/WebReporter/README.md

 # WebReporter

-WebReporter is a browser based traning curves visualizer, which is extention for chainer.
+WebReporter is a traning curves visualizer on your browser, which is extention for chainer.
 This extention uses [HyperBoard](https://github.com/WarBean/hyperboard.git).
 It helps you to train on a remote server and visualize training curves on the local browser in real-time.

 ## Installation

-At first, it is nessesary to install [HyperBoard](https://github.com/WarBean/hyperboard.git).
+At first, it is nessesary to install [Chainer](http://chainer.org/) and [HyperBoard](https://github.com/WarBean/hyperboard.git).
 See the [link](https://github.com/WarBean/hyperboard/blob/463d1be007ad8b29de47765684d126efb47fb61a/README.md).

 Screenshot: